emilyahn/emilyahn.github.io/_pages/about.md

 Prior to that, I graduated from Wellesley College in 2016, where I studied Cognitive & Linguistic Sciences with a concentration in Computer Science.
 I encourage students to contact me with questions about Computational Linguistics, NLP, graduate school, applications, etc---just email me!

-When I'm not working, I like to crochet, walk, make/photograph handmade [felted animals](https://www.instagram.com/lintbuddies/), listen to jazz, and most of all share meals and conversations with friends.
+When I'm not working, I like to crochet, play drums, exercise, make/photograph handmade [felted animals](https://www.instagram.com/lintbuddies/), listen to jazz, and most of all share meals and conversations with friends.
 Once upon a time, I did taekwondo and rowing for sport.

 <div class="img_row">
     <a href="https://www.instagram.com/lintbuddies/">